ellisonleao/pyzeef/README.md

 This will return a [Link](#link) class objects, if any link is found with the `link_id` provided.

+### `create_page(name, language='en', type=['SUBJECT', 'COMPANY', 'PERSONAL'])`

+Quick method to create a new page, given the name, language and the type.
+This will return a Page instance with the new page information.

 ### Main properties

 - `page` - This will return the fetched pages list, as [Page](#page) objects.